-Download W-2 Form.
-Note: You should submit this copy of the form to your employee so that they can file with their state, city, or local tax agency.
+You should submit this downloaded copy of the form to your employees so that they can file with their state, city, or local tax agency.
 You cannot use this to file with the federal government.
 You must order forms or file online.

-There are several copies of Form W-2, but they are all the same.
+Tip: There are several copies of Form W-2, but they are all the same.
 So, once you fill one out, you can copy the information to the rest.
 Use black ink, or if typing, Courier font, 12-point if possible.
-Check that you include decimal points.
-Do not use dollar signs.
+Check that you include decimal points and do not use dollar signs.

-- Box a: Enter the employee’s Social Security number.
-(New for 2021: You may truncate this on employee Copies B, C, and 2, but you must use the full SSN on Copy A.) There are six copies of the W-2, that are each required to be submitted to a different recipient.
+- a: Enter the employee’s Social Security number.
+You may truncate this on employee Copies B, C, and 2, but you must use the full SSN on Copy A. There are six copies of the W-2, that are each required to be submitted to a different recipient.
 We break this down in more detail later.

-- Box d: If you use control numbers for payroll purposes, you can enter them here.
-Otherwise, leave it blank.
+- d: Enter your control numbers for payroll purposes if you use them.
+Otherwise, leave this field blank.

-- Box e and f: Enter the employee’s name as shown on their Social Security card (which should be on their W-4).
+- e and f: Enter the employee’s name as shown on their Social Security card (which should be on their W-4).
 If their name will not fit, use full last name and first and middle initials.
-When entering the address, do not use commas or periods.
+When entering their address, do not use commas or periods.

-- Box 1: Enter the total wages earned for the year, including tips, taxable benefits, employer contributions to long-term care benefits, and more.
+- 1: Enter the total wages earned for the year, including tips, taxable benefits, employer contributions to long-term care benefits, and more.
 See the IRS Form W-2 instructions for an exhaustive list.
 Do not include elective deferrals, such as contributions to a 401(k).
 Information on those deferrals can be found on pages 16–17 of the instructions.

 - The total of boxes 3 and 7 cannot exceed $142,800.